Azure/AzureAD-App-Docs/articles/en-us/alcumusinfoexchange/sso_configure.md

 To configure Azure AD integration with Alcumus Info Exchange, you need the following items:

 - An Azure AD subscription
-- An Alcumus Info Exchange single-sign on enabled subscription
+- An Alcumus Info Exchange single sign-on enabled subscription

 > **Note:**
 > To test the steps in this tutorial, we do not recommend using a production environment.